tfjgeorge/nngeometry/Readme.md

 Explore the geometry of the function spaces described by Pytorch nn.Module functions with large d x d matrices where d is the number of parameters, using different sparse representations such as low-rank matrices, KFAC, diagonal matrix, and so on.

+# Documentation

+The documentation is available at https://nngeometry.readthedocs.io

 ## Installation of the current repository

 ```